 FreeRTOS provides binary and counting semaphores, mutexes and queues.
-Each of those objects will now be briefly introduced.

-• Binary semaphores can be used for task notifications, e.g. a task waits for a semaphore to be set by an interrupt when a byte is received on the serial port.
+Binary semaphores can be used for task notifications, e.g. a task waits for a semaphore to be set by an interrupt when a byte is received on the serial port.
 This makes the task Ready and if it has a higher priority than the previously running task, it's immediately resumed to process the event.